Our Story – It’s Personal

 Our story started with a young boy, the grandson of healthcare visionary.
 Doctors could not understand why or how he suddenly developed seizures.
 The family searched for answers.
 They found none.
 His mother spent many anxious nights watching her son sleep hoping to find clues or answers in the next seizure.
 None came.
 Countless hours, both day and night, were spent at facilities waiting for answers to be discovered.
 There were none.
 The family tried the seizure detection technologies available without success.
 None helped.
 There were no answers, no relief, no control.

 Ultimately, the grandfather decided if there was going to be help in this area for physicians, patients, and parents—families struggling just like his, it was going to have to be created.
-In collaboration with Mike Girouard, our President and CEO, and Dr. José E. Cavazos, M.D., PhD, a renowned Epileptologist, they founded Brain Sentinel in 2009.
+In collaboration with Mike Girouard, our President, and Dr. José E. Cavazos, M.D., PhD, a renowned Epileptologist, they founded Brain Sentinel in 2009.
 The team searched for a seizure signal to measure and monitor.
 After years of testing and developing, Brain Sentinel created a System that is able to harness a biomarker for seizure activity—and make it available to families that need it.
 In February 2017, the SPEAC® System became the first FDA-cleared, non-EEG, physiological, signal-based system for seizure monitoring.
 We are excited to make this technology available to families that have been struggling and looking for answers.

 We understand because it’s personal to us.